Steve Pigeon

 Pigeon also pleaded guilty in New York State Court to bribing John A. Michalek, a New York Supreme Court Judge, to obtain patronage jobs for relatives.
 Pigeon was sentenced to 1 year imprisonment, and allowed to serve his sentence concurrent to his federal imprisonment.

-The Erie County District Attorney indicted Pigeon on charge of Predatory Sexual Assault Against a Child in 2021.
-Pigeon denies the charges and pleaded not guilty at arraignment.
-Following a brief pretrial detention, Pigeon was released on bail in the matter.
-The Erie County case has identifier IND-70921-21 in the New York State Unified Court System's WebCriminal database.
+The Erie County District Attorney indicted Pigeon on charge of predatory sexual assault against a child in 2021.
+Pigeon initially denied the charges and pleaded not guilty at arraignment.
+Following a brief pretrial detention, Pigeon was released on bail.
+On 22 December 2023, Pigeon pleaded guilty to the lesser charge of child sexual abuse and received a one-year sentence.
+A court hearing following his release labeled Pigeon a "sexually violent offender."